 In this installment of the series, Douglas demonstrates how shooting in a studio allows for precise lighting control and consistency.
 The course begins with a look at the strobes and light modifiers that Douglas frequently employs for studio portraiture.
 Douglas positions the lights and then shoots a variety of portraits, demonstrating how he works with a model to capture different moods and positions.

 Finally, he reviews the best images from the shoot, analyzing the lighting techniques he employed and showing how judicious use of Photoshop can enhance a portrait without making it look unnaturally processed.

+See the effect?
+You have this nice vignette feeling, it's very enhancing.
 What happens is it brings your eye into the center.
 I love working in the studio.
-All the elements, whether it's lightning, whether it's music, fan in the hair as you see here, all these elements, they all help make the image.
+All the elements, whether it's lighting, or it's music, a fan in the hair as you see here, all these elements, they all help make the image.
 So I hope you've enjoyed being part of our process today and I hope you get something that helps your photography and carries you to a new place.